 Evidence shows that facilitated time in nature makes children smarter, happier and healthier.
-At Pine, we partner with schools to facilitate outdoor experiences that enhance classroom learning and support the healthy development of the whole child.
+At Pine, we partner with schools to deliver outdoor experiences that enhance classroom learning and support the healthy development of the whole child.
 All while having a ton of fun!

 We have fostered rewarding partnerships with schools for over a decade.
 We aim to develop long-term relationships by meeting with classes regularly throughout the school year.
 We work in close collaboration with schools to tailor-design programming that best meets individual classroom needs.